universalsequences/spores-kit/README.md

 *Spores Kit* allows you to bring a *Spore* into your site, and customize the experience.
 For more information about *Spores*, go to the [spores.vision](https://spores.vision).

-The accompanying Zora x ETHGlobal presention slides can be found [here](https://www.figma.com/proto/ucetVWnSHufW7N2ZklNwaC/Spores-Presentation?node-id=12%3A420&scaling=contain&page-id=0%3A1);
+The accompanying Zora x ETHGlobal presentation slides can be found [here](https://www.figma.com/proto/ucetVWnSHufW7N2ZklNwaC/Spores-Presentation?node-id=12%3A420&scaling=contain&page-id=0%3A1);

 # Setting Up